KRIISHSHARMA/OAI-config/README.md

   - So, if the signal strength of an SS block (measured in RSRP, Reference Signal Received Power) is equal to or higher than the specified threshold, the UE may decide to use that SS block for activities like estimating how far the signal has traveled (path-loss estimation) or for potential retransmissions.
 The specific details and calculations related to this threshold are further defined in the technical specification TS 38.213 [13].
   - If rsrp_ThresholdSSB = 19, it means that the threshold for the Reference Signal Received Power (RSRP) associated with Synchronization Signal Blocks (SSB) is set to 19.
   - In simpler terms, when your phone is deciding which SSB to use for tasks like estimating signal strength or retransmitting data, it will choose blocks where the RSRP is 19 or higher.
 This value essentially sets a standard for what is considered a strong enough signal for certain operations in the wireless communication system.

+- **prach_RootSequenceIndex_PR** : PRACH root sequence index (see TS 38.211 [16], clause 6.3.3.1).
+The value range depends on whether L=839 or L=139 or L=571 or L=1151.
+The length of the root sequence corresponding with the index indicated in this IE should be consistent with the one indicated in prach-ConfigurationIndex in the RACH-ConfigDedicated (if configured).
+If prach-RootSequenceIndex-r16 is signalled, UE shall ignore the prach-RootSequenceIndex (without suffix).
+Explain in detail
+  - **Query**

+ - SCS for msg1, can only be 15 for 30 kHz < 6 GHz, takes precendence over the one derived from prach-ConfigIndex
+   - There's a rule that says the frequency spacing between parts of the message (Subcarrier Spacing or SCS) can only be as large as 15 when the frequency is between 30 kHz and 6 GHz.
+Even if there's another rule that suggests a different spacing based on something called prach-ConfigIndex, the first rule (15 for 30 kHz < 6 GHz) is more important.
+So, your phone follows the first rule and uses a spacing of 15, ignoring what the other rule might suggest.